Turn in-person PD into on-demand staff training that K–12 teams actually use

 Project-Based

-For many K–12 eLearning builds, I can offer a project price when we agree on scope up front (deliverables, review rounds, timeline, and what’s included).
+For full course and module builds, I can offer a project price when we agree on scope up front (learning objectives, number of modules, review rounds, and what is included).
 If the scope changes, I flag it early, and we can adjust the fixed price or move added work to hourly.

 Typical ways districts scope work (so you can budget)